jamesvsshark/poco-web-101/modules/Module 1 - Intro to Web Development/README.md

-#Module 1 - Intro to web development
+## Module 1 - Intro to web development ##

 Plan and learning outcomes:
-    What a web developer does?
+ Markup : * What a web developer does?
-    Introduction
+          * Introduction
-    Preivew Project
+          * Preview Project
-    "Hello, World!" (in Code Academy)
+          * "Hello, World!" (in Code Academy)
-    How web works?
+          * How web works?
-    Client vs Server
+          * Client vs Server

 Module #1	Into to web development		est 20-30 min